MIT-LCP/mimic-website/content/mimictables/inputevents_mv.md

 `ORDERID` links multiple items contained in the same solution together.
 For example, when a solution of noradrenaline and normal saline is administered both noradrenaline and normal saline occur on distinct rows but will have the same `ORDERID`.

 `LINKORDERID` links the same order across multiple instantiations: for example, if the rate of delivery for the solution with noradrenaline and normal saline is changed, two new rows which share the same new `ORDERID` will be generated, but the `LINKORDERID` will be the same.

 ## ORDERCATEGORYNAME, SECONDARYORDERCATEGORYNAME, ORDERCOMPONENTTYPEDESCRIPTION, ORDERCATEGORYDESCRIPTION

+These columns provide higher level information about the order the medication/solution is a part of.
+Categories represent the type of administration, while the `ORDERCOMPONENTTYPEDESCRIPTION` describes the role of the substance in the solution (i.e. main order parameter, additive, or mixed solution)

 ## PATIENTWEIGHT

+The patient weight in kilograms.

-## TOTALVOLUME, TOTALVOLUMEUOM
+## TOTALAMOUNT, TOTALAMOUNTUOM

+The total amount of the substance in the bag containing the solution.

 ## STATUSDESCRIPTION

+States whether the ultimate status of the item.

-## STOPPED, NEWBOTTLE, ISOPENBAG
+## ISOPENBAG

+Whether the order was from an open bag.

 ## CONTINUEINNEXTDEPT

+If the order ended on patient transfer, this field indicates if it continued into the next department (e.g. a floor).

 ## CANCELREASON

+If the order was canceled, this column provides some explanation.

-## COMMENTS_STATS, COMMENTS_TITLE, COMMENTS_DATE
+## COMMENTS_STATUS, COMMENTS_TITLE, COMMENTS_DATE

+Specifies if the order was edited or canceled, and if so, the date and job title of the care giver who canceled or edited it.

-## ORIGINALCHARTTIME, ORIGINALAMOUNT, ORIGINALAMOUNTUOM, ORIGINALROUTE, ORIGINALRATE, ORIGINALRATEUOM , ORIGINALSITE
+## ORIGINALAMOUNT, ORIGINALRATE

+Information on the initial amount and rate of the order.

 <!-- # Important considerations -->